tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/web-use-case-vnc.rst

    This network is the location where the database server virtual machines instances are launched and attached.
 The virtual machines are identified with private addresses that have been assigned to this virtual network.

-   For more information; see `Creating a Virtual Network with OpenStack Contrail`_ or `Creating a Virtual Network with Juniper Networks Contrail`_ .
+   For more information; see `Creating a Virtual Network with OpenStack Tungsten Fabric`_ or `Creating a Virtual Network with Juniper Networks Tungsten Fabric`_ .